denten-books/plain-text/0-intro.md

 to a coherent story.
 I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

-Initially, at the point of contact, the two selves spoke different languages.
+Initially, at the point of contact, the two selves---the scholar and the engineer---spoke different languages.
 It was and continues to be a disconcerting process by which things dear and familiar to me, in both worlds, grew strange and unfamiliar, showing themselves to be sometimes less than and sometimes more than I comfortably expected.
 Nothing could be assumed from the start.
 Field specific jargon, down to naive foundations, had to be examined for hidden assumptions that prevented congruence.
 With time, I saw that code and poetry have much to do with one another.

 The Czech-born philosopher Vilém Flusser understood the condition of unease that comes with emigration, both physical and mental, as a type of information